180 Degree Capital Corp. Issues Public Letter to Employees and Common Stockholders of Comscore, Inc.

 180 Degree Capital Corp.

-This press release may contain statements of a forward-looking nature relating to future events.
+This press release and the attached letter may contain statements of a forward-looking nature relating to future events.
 These forward-looking statements are subject to the inherent uncertainties in predicting future results and conditions.
-These statements reflect the Company's current beliefs, and a number of important factors could cause actual results to differ materially from those expressed in this press release.
+These statements reflect the 180’s current beliefs, are based upon public information provided in many cases by the Company, and a number of important factors could cause actual results to differ materially from those expressed in this press release.
 Please see the Company's securities filings filed with the Securities and Exchange Commission for a more detailed discussion of the risks and uncertainties associated with the Company's business and other significant factors that could affect the Company's actual results.
-Except as otherwise required by Federal securities laws, the Company undertakes no obligation to update or revise these forward-looking statements to reflect new events or uncertainties.
+Except as otherwise required by federal securities laws, 180 undertakes no obligation to update or revise these forward-looking statements to reflect new events or uncertainties.
 The reference and link to the website www.180degreecapital.com has been provided as a convenience, and the information contained on such website is not incorporated by reference into this press release.
 180 is not responsible for the contents of third-party websites.

 Number of Directors